agathis-project/agathis-project/AP-8/AP-8.md

 **Released Review**
 - follow AP-9 Review.

-Note: for Informational and Process AP there is only one active and valid
+Note: for Informational and Process AP, at any time, there is only one valid
 release: the master (default branch).

+Exception: AP-0 AP Index content is always edited on the master; this is needed to be able to fast update the AP changes and avoid clutter.

 ### 3.4.
 AP Structure

-- **Title**
-  - consistent with the content.

 - **Preamble**
   - headers containing meta-data about the AP as listed: